bscotch/stitch/packages/gcdata/README.md

 This project contains parsers and helpers for GameChanger data.

-*NOTE: This project is visible to the public, but will not be of any use to anyone besides Bscotch since our GameChanger tool is internal!*
+*⚠️ This project is visible to the public, but will not be of any use to anyone besides Bscotch since our GameChanger tool is internal! ⚠️*

 ## Purpose